dwarfquasar/terminalPlot/README.md

 # terminalPlot
 Plot a function within the terminal

+  This is a project that I started on the first day of a lecture.
+Since then I have decided to work on it during my free time to add functionality and clean up the code.

 # How To Run

 Download the files and compile for your computer, I use the GNU compiler collection.